211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment10_reflection.md

 the challenge was identifying which problem existed in SALAS rather than forcing patterns onto the system where they did not fit.

-The **Simple Factory** for UserFactory was the most natural fit — the system needs to create either a Student or Librarian based on a role string that arrives from an API request.
+The **Simple Factory** for UserFactory was the most natural fit, the system needs to create either a Student or Librarian based on a role string that arrives from an API request.
 One central place to make that decision is exactly what Simple Factory provides.

-The **Singleton** for DatabaseConnection was also clear — only one connection pool should ever exist.
+The **Singleton** for DatabaseConnection was also clear, only one connection pool should ever exist.
 But implementing it correctly in Python was harder than expected.
 The standard pattern of calling `cls.__new__(cls)` and then `cls.__init__()` created a problem: the